Introduction to the Buy Box

 Mobile users find their Amazon experience very user friendly and simplified because Amazon provides few other choices to mobile customers besides the Buy Box.
 The mobile site provides a somewhat obscure link to all other sellers while the app doesn’t mention it at all.

-What Matters to the Buy Box
+What Matters to the Amazon Buy Box

 Many different variables, which can oftentimes be weighted differently, influence who gets the Buy Box.
 All those variables relate to customer value and can differ depending on the product and category.
 In every case, however, the variables are evaluated relative to other sellers.